-Victoria University has world leading researchers available to supervise graduate researchers to become the next generation of research-qualified professionals.
+Victoria University’s world-leading researchers are available to supervise graduate researchers on their way to becoming the next generation of research-qualified professionals.

 Undertaking a research degree at VU is a great way to enhance your career.
 You will develop advanced skills in research, critical thinking and problem-solving.
-We have completion rates amongst the highest in the country, and our graduate researchers value the quality research supervision and research training we provide.
+Our completion rates are among the highest in Australia, and our graduate researchers value the quality research supervision and research training we provide.

-In addition to these scholarships there are a range of other options for funding your research degree available throughout the year.
+There are a range of options available for funding your research degree.

 How to apply for a research degree

-- Masters by Research: build on skills and knowledge from an undergraduate degree.
+- Masters by Research: build on skills and knowledge from your undergraduate degree.